edeyoung/cedar/README.md

 12. Import Cypress measure bundles (containing seed information for measures, patients, value sets, etc.): `./bundle_import.sh`
   - Note: you will be asked multiple times for an NLM username and password.
 If you do not have one, you may [request an NLM username and password](https://uts.nlm.nih.gov/home.html) (also referred to as a UMLS license).
 13. Start the background job worker: `bundle exec rake jobs:work`
-14. In a separate shell, start the Cedar application: `bundle exec rake rails s`
+14. In a separate shell, start the Cedar application: `bundle exec rails s`

 Production Docker Installation
 ==============================